Kimberly Kitts – Former Royal Alliance Broker – Cape Cod

 FINRA barred Kitts less than a month later, effective March 2018, after she failed to provide requested documents connected to an inquiry into her termination, the industry’s self-regulator says in her disclosure record.

-Kitts has four customer complaints listed on her broker report.
+Kitts has five customer complaints listed on her broker report, with one still pending from November 2018.
 Allegations include “conversion or misappropriation of funds” among others.

 Failure to Supervise